 For most of our baked goods, we use unrefined natural sugars.
 We also use agave syrup.
 Agave is an all natural, low glycemic sweetener derived from a cactus for most of our baked goods.
 It is commonly safe for type II diebetics with non-insulin dependency.

 We have a few products which contain raw sugar product.
 If you ever have a question about sugar, please ask.

 Select products contain almonds, pitachios and walnuts or pecans.
 We do not use peanuts.
-Coconut oil has recently been declared by the FDA as a tree nut although the plant is a member of the palm family.
-We do use coconut.
+Coconut and its oil have recently been declared by the FDA as a tree nuts although the plant is a member of the palm family.
+We do use coconut in select prducts.
 In our experience most people with nut allergies report that they enjoy coconut.
 If we've included nuts in a product but you'd like a nut free version, contact us and we'll try to give it a whirl!